rajatcse1/SFDC_Training/learning/Interview Q&A.md

 **15. What are the different type of Collections you can have in Apex?**
 There are three main types of collections…

-Lists — A list is an ordered collection of elements that are distinguished by their indices.
+**Lists :** A list is an ordered collection of elements that are distinguished by their indices.
 List elements can be of any data type — primitive types, collections, sObjects, user-defined types, and built-in Apex types.
-Sets — A set is an unordered collection of elements that do not contain any duplicates.
+**Sets:**  A set is an unordered collection of elements that do not contain any duplicates.
 Set elements can be of any data type — primitive types, collections, sObjects, user-defined types, and built-in Apex types.
-Maps — A map is a collection of key-value pairs where each unique key maps to a single value.
+**Maps:** A map is a collection of key-value pairs where each unique key maps to a single value.
 Keys and values can be any data type — primitive types, collections, sObjects, user-defined types, and built-in Apex types.
 Visualforce Questions
 **16. What is Visualforce?**
 Visualforce is the component-based user interface framework for the Force.com platform.
 The framework includes a tag-based markup language, similar to HTML.
 Each Visualforce tag corresponds to a coarse or fine-grained user interface component, such as a section of a page, or a field.
 Visualforce boasts about 100 built-in components and a mechanism whereby developers can create their own components.